-Daniel Webster Wildlife Sanctuary is a 1.8 mile loop trail located near Marshfield, MA and is good for all skill levels.
+Daniel Webster Wildlife Sanctuary is a 1.8 mile loop trail located near Marshfield, Massachusetts and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from April until October.

 Great trail – good bridges and markings.